ja-plus/stk-table-vue/docs-src/en/main/table/basic/sort.md

 ## Specify Default Sort Column
 Configure `props.sortConfig.defaultSort` to control the default sorting.
 ::: warning
-When default sorting is set, if there is **no sorting**, the **default sorting** field will be sorted.
+When default sorting is set, if **no sorting is applied**, it will sort by the **default sort** field.

-Click the `Name` column in the table below to sort and observe its behavior.
+Click on the `Name` column in the table below to observe its behavior.
 :::
 <demo vue="basic/sort/DefaultSort.vue"></demo>

+## Using localCompare for String Sorting
+After configuring `props.sortConfig.stringLocaleCompare = true`, strings will be sorted using [`String.prototype.localeCompare`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare).

+Effect: Chinese characters will be sorted according to the first letter of their pinyin.

 ## Server-side Sorting